Shell64/Class/README.md

 # GunigineClass
 ===========

-__GunigineClass__ is simple and powerful Lua class system.
+__Gunigine's Class System__ is simple and powerful OOP Library for Lua.
 Initially developed for my closed project (Gunigine), is now open!

 Quick Usage
 ===========